Quick Answer: SRE Observability Roadmap

 - Synthetic checks: controlled probes for critical paths that may not receive constant real traffic.

-- Real-user signals: frontend performance, browser errors, conversion-impacting failures, and geography or device patterns.
+- Real-user signals: frontend performance, browser errors, geography or device patterns, and conversion-impacting failures.

-Cloud and infrastructure choices affect this foundation.
-If teams are also migrating workloads, the observability plan should be part of the cloud landing zone, deployment pipeline, and access model.
-The NextPage cloud migration services page is a relevant planning reference because Qdrant indexed its cloud foundation and DevOps guidance.
+Cloud and infrastructure choices shape this foundation.
+If teams are also moving workloads, observability belongs in the cloud landing zone, deployment pipeline, access model, and cost controls.
+The NextPage cloud migration services page is a useful planning reference, and teams dealing with latency or scale issues should also review cloud performance optimization services.

 Alert fatigue is usually a design problem.
 Alerts fire because a metric changed, not because a user-facing reliability target is in danger.
 Teams then learn to ignore the alert stream, which makes real incidents harder to detect.